Steve Frank (soccer)

 Steve Frank (born May 2, 1948 – September 8, 2024) was a U.S. soccer midfielder who spent six seasons in the North American Soccer League.
 He also earned one cap with the U.S. national team.
-He is currently the Executive Vice President and Director of Plancorp, a financial planning and advisory firm.
+He was the Executive Vice President and Director of Plancorp, a financial planning and advisory firm.

-Soccer

-High school and college
+Education

 Frank attended Bishop DuBourg High School, graduating in 1966.
 He then attended St. Louis University (SLU) where he played on the men's soccer team from 1966 to 1969.
 During his four seasons with the team, the Billikens won the NCAA Men's Soccer Championship in 1967 and 1969.

 He was a second team All-American in 1968 and graduated with a bachelor's degree in commerce in 1970.
 He went on to earn a J.D. degree from Saint Louis University School of Law in 1973.

+Career

 NASL

 Frank signed with his hometown St. Louis Stars, of the North American Soccer League in 1970.
 He played six seasons before retiring from playing professionally following the 1975 season.
 In 1971 as a member of the Stars, he took part in the league's first ever indoor tournament, scoring no goals and earning two penalty minutes.